CPAN-Security/security.metacpan.org/docs/cna-faq.md

 *[Upriver]: Upriver - a module on CPAN that has dependencies published on CPAN.
 The more dependencies, the further upriver it is considered.
 *[CNA]: CNA - CVE Numbering Authority.
 *[CVE]: CVE - Common Vulnerabilities and Exposures is a numeric identifier for publicly disclosed vulnerabilities.
+*[SCA]: SCA - Software Composition Analysis - a method for determining what a software artifact is made of (it's composition), after the fact, using tools like static code analyzers, decompilers, checksum databases, machine learning or other techniques.
+*[VEX]: VEX - Vulnerability Exploitability eXchange - a JSON-LD file format for describing the applicability of security findings in a software artifact.
+See the OpenVEX project for more info.